-- 1. The Permittee shall submit quarterly reports, in a Division-approved electronic format, which is due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
-Analytical results of the solution collected from monitoring locations identified in Parts I.D.1, I.D.2, and I.D.4, reported on Nevada Division of Environmental Protection (NDEP) Form 0190 or equivalent; - b.
-Daily, weekly, and monthly measurements of volume, depth, elevation, and freeboard identified in Parts I.D.1, I.D.2, I.D.3, I.D.4 and I.D.5; and - c.
+- 1. The Permittee shall submit quarterly reports, in both hard copy and a Division-approved electronic format, which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
+Analytical results of the solution collected from the Granite Creek Mine dewatering wells identified in Part I.D.1 on Nevada Division of Environmental Protection (NDEP) Form 0190 or equivalent; - b.
+Analytical results of the solution collected from the well head, distribution pipeline, and monitoring wells identified in Parts I.D.3, I.D.5, I.D.6, I.D.7, and I.D.8 on NDEP Form 0190 or equivalent; - c.
+Analytical results of the MWMP-Profile I testing for the material identified in Parts I.D.2 on NDEP Form 0190 or equivalent; - d.
+Monitoring results from the piezometers identified in Parts I.D.9 through I.D.12, reported on NDEP Form 0590 or equivalent; - e.
+Water levels for monitoring wells and infiltration basins identified in Parts I.D.4 through I.D.8; and - f.
+Flow rates for flow monitoring devices identified in Parts I.D.1 through I.D.4. - g.
 A record of releases, and the remedial actions taken in accordance with the approved Emergency Response Plan on NDEP Form 0490 or equivalent.

-Facilities which have not initiated mining, construction, or discharge, must submit a quarterly report identifying the status of mining, construction, and discharge.
+Facilities which have not initiated mining or construction, must submit a quarterly report identifying the status of mining or construction.
 Subsequent to any noncompliance or any facility expansion which provides increased capacity, the Division may require an accelerated monitoring frequency.